Entrepreneurial Innovation – Fad or key to success?

 Innovation everywhere but little progress

 Many organisations have innovation departments, functions or teams and yet little progress is actually being made in terms of productivity, cost saving or market share.
-Certainly organisations are developing new and innovative products, but as technologies collide and merge and economies tighten, the consumer buys less.
+Certainly organisations are developing new and innovative products.
+As technologies collide and merge and economies tighten, the consumer buys less.
 For example the markets or phones, music players, cameras and GPS systems are merging fast – where there used to be four markets increasingly there is one.

 Innovation needs to be at all levels and in all elements within an organisation to be effective.
 In the 1990s benchmarking processes to identify the most effective way of working was everywhere, not organisations need to innovate internally to deliver best value in all that they do, not just product development.
 This is where entrepreneurial innovation leads the way.